E0011875/cs4249_assgn1_ay1819s1/README.md

 #### form-tracker.js

-Aside from experiment-tracker.js provided by original repository, we also use the library `form-tracker.js` for screens containing forms, namely pre-questionnaire and post-questionnaire.
+Aside from experiment-tracker.js provided by original repository, we also use the library `form-tracker.js` for screens containing form, namely pre-questionnaire and post-questionnaire.
 This to provide some common utility functions for the experiment. `form-tracker.js` exposes the global variable `FormTracker` and has the following public functions:

 - `setCurrentParticipantId ( <String> id)`